khoben/telemirror/README.md

     ```
     </details>

-    For more flexible configurations, use yaml:
+    For more flexible configurations (setup directions and filters), use yaml:

     <details>
     <summary><b>mirror.config.yml</b> overview</summary>